-Located in the heart of Old Montreal and dating from the early 1800's, Basilique Notre-Dame is a Gothic Revivalist masterpiece.
-The church is worth a visit—irrespective of faith, or lack thereof—purely to marvel at the incredible craftsmanship that fills every corner.
-Pinewood sculptures depict the stations of the cross, there are exquisite black walnut wood carvings framing the aisles, the altarpiece artwork (thirty-two bronze panels) depicts humankind marching toward Christ, and the organ has an incredible 1,648 pipes.
-The most striking features, though, are the stained-glass windows, and the vaulted, star-painted ceiling with three octagonal skylights.
+Located in the heart of Old Montreal and dating from the early 1800s, Basilique Notre-Dame is a Gothic Revival masterpiece.
+The church is worth a visit—irrespective of faith or lack thereof—purely to marvel at the incredible craftsmanship that fills every corner.
+Pinewood sculptures depict the Stations of the Cross, there are exquisite black walnut wood carvings framing the aisles, the altarpiece artwork (thirty-two bronze panels) depicts humankind marching toward Christ, and the organ has an incredible 1,648 pipes.
+The most striking features, though, are the stained-glass windows and the vaulted, star-painted ceiling with three octagonal skylights.
 The ceiling—a mix of lapis lazuli blue and shimmering gold—combined with the multicolored flecks of light cast through the cavernous space from the stained glass, creates an incredible interplay of light and color.

 An indoor market flowing through six former ship-building factories, Granville Island Market is packed with food vendors, locally-made crafts, and fresh groceries.
 Hop on the ferry and spend a morning drinking too many coffees as you eat your way through the seafood, produce, and snack stalls.
 Aside from the food, there are dozens of artists-in-residence on the island selling their wares, which include ceramics, jewelry, paintings, and glass pieces.
 Musicians regularly set up shop, adding to the already lively atmosphere.

 After undergoing a full hipster-inflected gentrification, this part of town is packed with some of the city's coolest bars, eateries, and shops.
-A maze of streets and alleyways are packed with brightly-hued Victorian-era houses and standouts including April Bloomfield's Blackbird Bakery and Oddity Kombucha.
+A maze of streets and alleyways is packed with brightly hued Victorian-era houses and standouts including April Bloomfield's Blackbird Bakery and Oddity Kombucha.

 Montreal Botanical Garden

-A taste of the tropics in the middle of the city: Visiting the Montreal Botanical Garden—bursting with color—in the middle of their glacial winter feels like an unexpected surprise.
-The sheer scale here is staggering, with 10 greenhouses and 22 themed gardens, both containing over 22,000 varieties of plants and flowers.
-Making your way through the grounds feels like taking a journey through the continents, with Japanese- and Chinese-style gardens, tropical plants, and cacti all in abundance.
-The most interesting spaces are in the aquatic garden, which displays the incredible range of natural life below water; and for the more medical-minded, the toxic and medicinal plants garden is a fascinating look at the natural world's impact on healing.
+A taste of the tropics in the middle of the city: Visiting the Montreal Botanical Garden—bursting with color—in the middle of the city's glacial winter feels like an unexpected surprise.
+The sheer scale here is staggering, with ten greenhouses and twenty-two themed gardens, both containing over 22,000 varieties of plants and flowers.
+Making your way through the grounds feels like taking a journey across the continents, with Japanese- and Chinese-style gardens, tropical plants, and cacti all in abundance.
+The most interesting spaces are in the aquatic garden, which displays the incredible range of natural life below water, and for the more medical-minded, the toxic and medicinal plants garden, which offers a fascinating look at the natural world's impact on healing.
 With a special youth garden and an on-site restaurant, it makes an ideal weekend family activity no matter the season.

 Mount Royal Park